 - Easy to transport in the baking dish.

 - Can get fancy with layering with very little effort!

 These bars are unbelievable.
 Starting with the buttery, shortbread crust.
-And ending with the brown butter, oat-y, chocolate-y, coconut-y top layer.
+And ending with the topping that’s filled with brown butter, oats, chocolate, and coconut.
 My, oh my.
 You HAVE to make these.
 And please save me one, or five.